 Appalachian Poverty is a major problem and it’s a problem that goes largely unnoticed by the rest of the country.
-This is partly due to lack of awareness and partly to do with the fact that country as a whole is trying to make an economic recovery.
 We hope that by seeing Appalachia’s economic statistics, more people will take notice and help spread word of Appalachia’s need.

 The Appalachian Regional Commission (ARC) reports on Appalachian statistics such as poverty, income, and employment.
-According to their 2007-2011 report, poverty rates across the US was 14.3% compared to 16.1% in the Appalachian region of Alabama, Kentucky, Tennessee, Virginia, and West Virginia.
+According to their 2010-2014 Poverty Rate report, poverty rates across the US was 15.6% compared to 19.7% in the combined Appalachian regions of Alabama, Kentucky, Tennessee, Virginia, and West Virginia.
 Even within these states there is quite a difference between poverty rates.
-For example, in Virginia the statewide rate is 10.7% versus an 18.1% rate for the Appalachian region.
-The state with the worst poverty rate in the region is Kentucky with a 24.8% rate versus 18.1% rate for the rest of the state.
+For example, in Virginia the statewide rate is 11.5% versus an 18.8% rate for the Appalachian region.
+The state with the worst poverty rate in the region is Kentucky with a 25.4% rate in the Appalachian portion versus 18.9% rate for the rest of the state.

 One of the main poverty issues of Appalachia stems from the fact that the employed population of these states make significantly lower amounts of money than the rest of the US.
-The per capita income of the Appalachian region of Kentucky is only $26,830 while the entire US sits at $39,973.
-The number for the region taken as a whole comes out to $32,645, which is only 81.7% of the US per capita income.
+In 2014, the per capita income of the Appalachian region of Kentucky was only $30,308 while the entire US was at $46,049.
+The number for the region taken as a whole comes out to $37,260, which is only 80.9% of the US per capita income.

 What You Can Do